shadi1717/oracle-cloud-data-platform-workshop/Lab100/LabGuide100.md

 ![](./images/adw0.png " ")

-- Then, scroll down and select the CPU core count and Storage (TB) size.
+- First, select **18c** as your database version from the drop down.
+Then, select the CPU core count and Storage (TB) size.
 Here, we use 2 CPU and 1 TB of storage.

 ![](./images/adw1img.png " ")